A Guide for Prospective Majors

 Q. Does the Department have student resources of its own?

 A. Yes.
-The Carnegie Building, where the Department is located, has a computer lab for student study, a VCR/DVD room and a meeting room.
+The Coleman Building, where the Department is located, has a computer lab for student study on the third floor, a VCR/DVD room and hearth space.
 The Department also has a small amount of funding for student travel and research.
 Additionally, there may be opportunities for students to assist department members with their research.
 Some of these positions carry a small stipend.